JLP Protocol Specification

 STATS_RSP0x31Server → ClientPoolStats (36 B)

-SOLUTION0x40Server → Client ONLYBroadcast after sweep + attestation. v3 clients that EMIT this are server-banned.
+SOLUTION0x40Server → Client ONLYBroadcast after sweep + attestation.
+A client that EMITS this is server-banned.

 PING0x50BothKeepalive (20 s default cadence from client)